zeitmaschinen/GalleryFlow/README.md

 ### 6. Additional Notes

-- Both the backend and frontend are started automatically by the script for full functionality.
+- Both the backend and frontend are started automatically by a python script for full functionality.

 ## Configuration
 - See `.env.example` for available configuration options.